-If a levee(s) is determined to be hydraulically significant, the procedures outlined below are applied for floodway modeling.
+applied for floodway modeling.
+It is likely that a combination of the scenarios discussed below and applied for floodway modeling.
 It is likely that a combination of the scenarios discussed below will exist at various cross sections along the levee system.
 The methods described in Subsections 6.19.5 through 6.19.9 can be applied to specific cross sections.
-However, the Project Team should evaluate consideration of the model as a whole when adjusting encroachment stations due to the impact to surcharge values and community input.
+Nowever, the Project Team should evaluate consideration of the project later whose when adjusting encoachment stations due to the impact to surcharge values and community input.